 - Le gustan los coches.
 He/she likes the cars.

-As shown in this lesson, the indirect-object pronouns are me, te, le, nos, os and les.
+The indirect-object pronouns are me, te, le, nos, os and les.

 If this seems confusing, here's an approach that might help: Instead of thinking of gustar as meaning "to like," it is both more accurate and makes more sense in this sentence structure to think of it as meaning "to be pleasing."
 When we say, "I like the car," the meaning is much the same as saying, "the car is pleasing to me."
 In plural form, it becomes "the cars are pleasing to me," with a plural verb.
 Note, then, the differences in the common and literal translations below (the common translation is listed first, followed by the literal translation):